-When not shipped as part of a control or switchgear panel, BE1-67, Phase Directional Overcurrent Relays are shipped in sturdy cartons to prevent damage during transit.
-Immediately upon receipt, check the model and style number against the requisition and packing list to see that they agree.
-Visually inspect the relay for damage that may have occurred during shipment.
-If there is evident damage, immediately file a claim with the carrier and contact a sales representative at Basler Electric, Highland, Illinois.
+BE1-67 relays are shipped in sturdy cartons to prevent damage during transit.
+Upon receipt of a relay, check the model and style number against the requisition and packing list to see that they agree.
+Inspect the relay for shipping damage.
+If there is evidence of damage, file a claim with the carrier, and notify your sales representative or Basler Electric.

-In the event the unit is not to be installed immediately, store it in its original shipping carton in a moisture and dust-free environment.
-It is strongly recommended that an operational test (Section 5) be performed prior to installation.
+If the relay will not be installed immediately, store it in its original shipping carton in a moisture- and dustfree environment.
+Before placing the relay in service, it is recommended that the test procedures of Section 5, Testing be performed.

-OPERATING PRECAUTIONS
+RELAY OPERATING GUIDELINES AND PRECAUTIONS

-Before installation or operation, observe the following precautions:
+Before installing or operating the relay, not the following guidelines and precautions.